symphoniacloud/dynamodb-entity-store/documentation/AdvancedSingleEntityOperations.md

 ### Batch Put

-> I recommend you read the [AWS documentation](https://docs.aws.amazon.com/amazondynamodb/latest/APIReference/API_BatchWriteItem.html) first if you have not used DynamoDB Batch Gets previously
+> I recommend you read the [AWS documentation](https://docs.aws.amazon.com/amazondynamodb/latest/APIReference/API_BatchWriteItem.html) first if you have not used DynamoDB Batch Writes previously

 DynamoDB has a _batchWrite_ operation, but EntityStore separates this for puts and deletes.
 Here's how you perform a batch put: